-If finding out that your Dad isn’t actually your biological father was somewhat of a surprise, you are not alone.
-In fact, some studies suggest that one out of every 10 children is not the genetic offspring of the husband or man officially recognized as the father.
+If finding out that your Dad isn’t your biological father was somewhat of a surprise, you are not alone.
+Some Western studies suggest that one out of every 10 children is not the genetic offspring of the husband or man officially recognized as the father.

-MyDNADad was created to provide a forum for these “one out of every 10 children” who, like the MDD Founders, have a “social dad” and a “biological father” and for the families affected by the news of learning about a different biological relationship than what was first thought to be true.
+This site was created to provide a forum for these “one out of every 10 children,” who like the authors, have a “social dad” and a “biological father,” and for the families affected by the news of learning about a different biological relationship than what was first thought to be true.

 This site is also for the parents, grandparents, siblings, friends, etc. of those who have been affected by a non-paternity event because we know you might need some support as well.
-We welcome you all.
-Please take a few moments to share your experience with others in our Forum.
-This site will only be as good as the comments, lessons, and perspectives that are shared by each of you.
+Welcome to you all.